edememinov/MacroDeck/README.md

 - Run "node index.js"
 - Wait for it to finish.
 This should take around 5 seconds.
 - Press ctr+c to force quit.
-- Run "node mergeFiles.js"
+- Run "node merge-files.js"

 The folder finalData will contain finalButton.js, this file contains all the deckboard buttons with a name.

 # Roadmap
-TBD
+- 3-D printed case for the Macro Board.
+- Bug fixes (none are know atm).
+- Improvements to user-experience
+- Code clean-up

 # Useful information on programming for ESP8266 (Wemos D1 R1)
 - [Set up Arduino IDE to work with Wemos D1 R1](https://www.instructables.com/Arduino-WeMos-D1-WiFi-UNO-ESP-8266-IoT-IDE-Compati/)